me-chidi/fyprojt/README.md

 By default it should be served on `https://localhost:5000` or `https://127.0.0.1:5000`.
 You will be required to set a username and password before logging in.

-If you desire to access the server from another machine other that the machine it is hosted on change the `START_NGROK` variable to `True` and access it from the "Ngrok Tunnel" link provided in the terminal.
+If you desire to access the server from another machine other than the machine it is hosted on, change the `START_NGROK` variable to `True` and access it from the "Ngrok Tunnel" link provided in the terminal.
 You may familiarize yourself with the use of ngrok [here](https://ngrok.com/docs/getting-started/).
 The pyngrok module was used here so you would only need to set a few environmental variables for authentication.

 ### Nominal use:
-Plug in an Arduino that outputs a nested json an example can be seen in the [test_pyduino.py](https://github.com/me-chidi/fyprojt/blob/main/tests/test_pyduino.py) module in the form of a variable called `json_data` used for tests.
+Plug in an Arduino that outputs a nested json, an example can be seen in the [test_pyduino.py](https://github.com/me-chidi/fyprojt/blob/main/tests/test_pyduino.py) module in the form of a variable called `json_data` used for tests.
 The server displays realtime changes without reloading the page.

 ### Not-Nominal use:
 Although ideally made to control street lights, the app could be used to control and monitor other devices with a little tweak.
-Provided they are interfaced with an arduino and accept serial commands.
+Provided they are interfaced with an Arduino and accept serial commands.